• Skip to primary navigation

 Greenlight Prepaid Card — Editor's Pick

 The app is the strongest part of Greenlight.
 It has over 82,000 reviews on the App Store with a rating of 4.8 stars.
-It’s also one of the cheapest teen prepaid card.
-Greenlight costs just $4.99 per month for up to five kids.
+It’s also one of the cheapest teen prepaid cards.
+Greenlight costs as little as $4.99 per month for up to five kids.

 • Includes debit cards for up to five kids